flathub/org.qutebrowser.qutebrowser/Home.md

 * Install the Userscripts extension
 * Enable host access for flatpak-spwan
 * Add filesystem access
-* Setting environment of spawned applications
+* Set the environment of spawned applications
 * Install Python modules inside the sandbox

 ### Install the Userscripts extension